How to find quality clothes this Second Hand September

 Where to shop in person

-We think there’s something special in finding a real gem in person, and there are lots of different places to get those one-of-a-kind pieces.
+We think there’s something special in finding a real gem in person, and there are lots of different places to get those one-of-a-kind pieces for Second Hand September.

 Charity shops